 With durability being top of mind, it’s important for architects, engineers and designers to have architectural metal panel coating options they can rely on.
 The architectural coating is the first layer visible on the building’s exterior and is ultimately responsible for its appearance and durability.
 This means the coating has the toughest job of all and must act as the first line of defence against harsh elements, including hail, acid rain, UV rays and much more.
 Luckily, PVDF coatings are designed to ensure the durability of a structure and to provide exceptional resistance to harmful elements in high-stress environments.

 When metal is left untreated or uses coatings that aren’t made to resist the sun’s damage, UV rays can create a “chalky” film atop metal architecture.
 Coatings that clad metal building products have the unique challenge of protecting buildings against an array of weather conditions, specifically offering a waterproof barrier that stands up to UV rays, humidity, acid rain and corrosive salt.

 Ultimately, architectural coatings provide superb protection against harsh outdoor elements and abrasion once they’ve been applied to panels.
 Through rigorous and continuous testing, coating manufacturers have created durable PVDF coating formulas that withstand the test of time, weather, and general wear and tear with the ultimate goal of preserving metal architecture long into the future.

-Browse our limitless colour options for PVDF coatings online and order a colour sample for your next exterior metal architecture project.
+Browse our limitless colour options for PVDF coatings for your next exterior metal architecture project.